 The Solvent middle-ware layer is a light-weight execution engine that executes the artifacts created via the Solvent developer environment application.
-These artifacts are called "cruds".
-Foundamentally, a crud represents an encapsulation of concerns usually associated with running web applications.
-In the stack diagram above, the Solvent middle-ware is the crud execution engine instance hosted inside a Java web application, this instance is a POJO singleton.
-Specifically a crud has the following structure.
+Foundamentally, an executable represents an encapsulation of concerns usually associated with running web applications.
+In the stack diagram above, the Solvent middle-ware is the execution engine instance hosted inside a Java web application, this instance is a POJO singleton.
+Specifically an executable has the following structure.

 Pre Execution handlers

 This basic construct completely describes an executable and how to execute a particular executable.
 For instance assuming an executable represents a script in some programming language to perform a certain database action.

 The executable is able to describe security restrictions associated with this action.

 The executable is able to describe all parameters associated with this action (for instance say account number)

 The executable is able to specify which actions must be completed before this action (these would be invoking references to other executables).